wangziqi2013/wangziqi2013.github.io/_posts/2018-06-11-A-fully-associative-tagless-dram-cache.markdown

 All of these three are either easy to implement in hardware, or does not require significant effort to modify existing hardware.
 We introduce the three components in the following sections.

-The cTLB is extended with each entry a cache address, which stores information for hardware circuits to locate a DRAM cache block.
-Physical addresses also need to be maintained, as SRAM caches still uses physical address as tags.
-Since the cache block is of the same size as a page that the cTLB maps, only one pointer is sufficient.
+The cTLB is extends each entry with a cache address, which stores information for hardware circuits to locate a DRAM cache block.
+Physical addresses also need to be maintained as in an ordinary TLB, as SRAM caches still uses physical address as tags.
+Since the cache block is of the same size as a page that the cTLB maps, only one cache address field is sufficient.
 We maintain an invariant that the DRAM cache must hold all pages mapped by the TLB.
 The remaining unmapped storage of the DRAM cache can be used as a victim cache.
-If an entry is evicted from the cTLB, the corresponding cache block can still be cached in the DRAM cache, and continues to exist as a victim block.
-On a memory instruction, the TLB is consulted to find the physical address and L4 cache address.
+Eviction of cached blocks is not mandatory when an entry is evicted from the cTLB.
+The corresponding cache block can still be kept in the DRAM cache, continuing to exist as a victim block.
+On executing a memory instruction, the TLB is consulted to find the physical address and L4 cache address.
 If the first three levels miss, then the cache address is used to fetch the cache block from the DRAM cache.
-Thanks to the above mentioned invariant, it is guaranteed that if the cTLB has an entry for a page, then the page must exist in the DRAM cache.
+Thanks to the above mentioned invariant, it is guaranteed that as long as the cTLB has an entry for a page, the page must exist in the DRAM cache.
 If cTLB misses, then the page walker is invoked to traverse the page table and load the corresponding entry.
 We cover the details of the page table in the next paragraph.

 The page table is modified to allow the page walker to discover information about an already cached block.
 On a cTLB miss, the page walker traverses the page table to find the PTE.
 The PTE is extended with three extra